-Raman RunTime delivers certificate management for secure remote access by employing a self-signed root CA certificate to issue the analyzer certificate used for encrypting HTTPS communication.
-IT services may choose to deploy trusted root CA certificates to managed workstations, making trust automatic and invisible to end users, without per-workstation effort.
+Raman RunTime delivers certificate management for secure remote access with a self-signed root CA certificate for encrypting HTTPS communication.
+IT services can deploy trusted root CA certificates to managed workstations, making trust automatic and invisible to end users, without per-workstation effort.

 Each analyzer can be configured to use either Raman RunTime's default root certificate or a custom root certificate.
-The default root certificate is available on all analyzers running Raman RunTime v6.5+, and custom root certificates can be copied from one analyzer to another.
-For ease of management, it is recommended that all analyzers accessed from the same client workstations should use the same root certificate whenever possible.
+The default root certificate is available on all analyzers running Raman RunTime v6.5 or newer, and custom root certificates can be copied from one analyzer to another.
+For ease of management, it is recommended that all analyzers accessed from the same client workstations use the same root certificate.